hva314/ascii_filter/README.md

 Ascii Filter
 ============

-Pick all the ascii password in a large dictionary -> write to a new file
+Pick all the ascii passwords in a large dictionary -> write to a new file

 ### Usage